react-navigation/react-navigation.github.io/docs/stack-navigator.md

 * `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
 * `defaultNavigationOptions` - Default navigation options to use for screens
 * `paths` - A mapping of overrides for the paths set in the route configs
-* `disableKeyboardHandling` - If true, the keyboard will NOT automatically dismiss when navigating to a new screen.
-Defaults to false.
-This is ignored in the web platform.

 Visual options: